 C. They do not count unerupted teeth as missing.

 D. They count a defective filling as an F.

-What types of oral health data was collected with the NHANES surveys?
+What types of oral health data was NOT collected with the NHANES surveys?

 A. Dental history